Daniil Samsonov: 2019–2020 season

 In early September 2019, Samsonov made his ISU Junior Grand Prix debut at the 2019 JGP event in Riga, Latvia, where he won the bronze medal.
 He ranked fourth in the short program and third in the free skate and scored his personal best score of 211.62 points.
 Two weeks later, he competed at this second JGP event of the season in Gdańsk, Poland, where he won his first JGP gold medal.
 At this competition, he set the new world record scores for the short program (87.33 points), free skate (163.18 points) and the combined total (250.51 points).
 Ranked first in both the short program and the free skate, he outscored the silver medalist, Japanese skater Yuma Kagiyama, by about 5 points.

-Qualifying to the 2019–20 Junior Grand Prix Final in Torino, Samsonov placed second in the short program despite falling on his opening triple Axel.
+Qualifying to the 2019–20 Junior Grand Prix Final in Turin, Samsonov placed second in the short program despite falling on his opening triple Axel.
 After several minor jump errors in the free skate, he placed fourth in that segment, and won the bronze medal overall.
 He described himself as "unhappy" with how he had performed.

 Competing at the senior-level 2020 Russian Championships for the first time, Samsonov was seventh in the short program after stepping out of his quad Lutz and falling on his triple Axel.
 Fifth in the free skate, he rose to sixth place overall.
 Samsonov later competed at the 2020 Russian Junior Championships, where he placed second in both the short and free programs but finished first overall due to a large ordinal gap from free skate winner Andrei Mozalev, earning him his second junior national title.
 Due to this result, he was initially named to the team for the 2020 World Junior Figure Skating Championships; however, on 28 February 2020, it was announced that he'd withdrawn from the competition due to joint problems caused by growth.
 He was replaced at the event by Ilya Yablokov.
 Samsonov later clarified that his withdrawal from the event was due to pain associated with Osgood-Schlatter disease.